Philly Cheesesteak Sandwiches

 Make the Philly Steaks

-In a large skillet, saute the sliced sweet onion, green bell pepper, mushrooms, and minced garlic in olive oil until tender and onions have caramelized.
+In a large skillet, sauté the sliced sweet onion, green bell pepper, mushrooms, and minced garlic in olive oil until tender and onions have caramelized.
 Season with kosher salt and freshly ground black pepper.
 Remove from pan and keep warm in a bowl.

 With the same skillet, and using more olive oil, if needed, cook the prepared strips of steak on medium-high heat until brown.
 Sprinkle with more kosher salt and freshly ground black pepper.
+Remove from heat.
+Cover the steak with the grated cheese and allow it to melt.

 Toast the hoagie rolls in the oven or in a toaster oven until lightly browned.